zeero/CCPlugins/commands/test.md

 If tests fail due to missing dependencies or configuration issues, I'll help identify and resolve those problems.

+If I can't find or run tests:
+- I'll explain what I looked for
+- Show you what I checked
+- Suggest next steps

 My goal is to help you understand and fix test failures, not to hide them by changing assertions.